top of page

 Stephanie has experience in a variety of settings and geographic locations including hospitals, rehabilitation centers, nursing homes, outpatient and home health care throughout Indiana, England, Florida, and Hawaii.
 As a result, she developed well rounded professional and interpersonal skills that are culturally sensitive.
 A mentality of a lifelong learner offers the opportunity for ongoing development.
 Through her compassionate, client driven sessions she guides many individuals to regain their ability to swallow, communicate, think, and remember.
 She is looking forward to meeting you.
 Let's grow together.

-Essie Jennings, MS, CCC-SLP
+Kimbery Koga, MS, CCC-SLP

 Speech-Language Pathologist